 Step 2: Recover a PowerPoint file that wasn’t saved

-A folder will now open in which all saved drafts can be found.
-If the file you’re looking for is there, left-click on it and select “Open”.
-Save the file as per usual.
+A folder will now open where you can find all saved drafts.
+If the file you’re looking for is there, left-click on it and select Open.
+Save the file.
 You can now continue to work on your presentation.

-While working on a PowerPoint presentation, unwanted changes can quickly be rectified with the key combination [Ctrl] + [Z].
-In this way, deleted paragraphs of text can be brought back with just a few clicks.
-But as soon as you save a file and close it, this data will be lost.
-Follow these steps to recover an old version of a PowerPoint file.
+While working on a PowerPoint presentation, unwanted changes can quickly be reversed with the key combination [Ctrl] + [Z].
+Using this shortcut, deleted paragraphs of text can be brought back with just a few clicks.
+But as soon as you save a file and close it, data that you have deleted will be lost.
+Follow the steps below to recover an old version of a PowerPoint file.

 Restoring previous versions of a PowerPoint file